Things People Expect that Makes You Laugh

 Walk around with you two days before Christmas when there’s a back load of orders?

-You want to be accommodating when serving the public, especially when they neither know nor care about other people’s orders, but it’s impossible to do so when personal shopping service is requested at the last minute.
+You want to be accommodating when serving the public, especially when they neither know nor care about other people’s orders.
+However, that task is impossible when personal shopping service requests arrive at the last minute.

-Customers will call you or come into your store at crunch times wanting premium service, and it simply cannot be done.
-This is one of many reasons why my VIP gift basket designers make so much money through a special method I teach that makes customers order early.
+Customers will call you or come into your store at crunch times wanting premium service.
+As much as you want to help, there are times when it simply cannot be done.
+This is one of many reasons why my gift basket designers I mentor make so much money through a special method I teach that makes customers order early.

 If the story I shared above didn’t make you laugh, sigh, or at a minimum, purse your lips, you either had to be there or haven’t had this situation occur – yet.
 Stay with gift baskets for a while.
 It’s coming.